melsayedshoaib/Todo_List_App/README.md

+# Todo Application

+## Key Features

+* Add New todos.
+* Mark your finished todos by clicking on your todo, it will be line-throughed with its color turned into red.
+* Edit your todo by clicking on the pencil icon.
+* Delete your todo by clicking on the bin icon.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).